PeterCamilleri/format_output/README.md

 As can be seen, setting the body and setting the other parameters does interact quite a bit.
 So these rules should be followed:

-* Set left and right margins before setting the body.
+* Always set left and right margins before setting the body.
+Otherwise, the body setting will be modified to a value other than the set value.
 * Don't set both the body and the width as only the last will have effect.

 ## Contributing